...

 What Are The Main Imports Of Australia?

 Australia relies heavily on imports to meet its domestic needs across industries ranging from energy to technology.
-Here are the key imports to Australia, along with relevant statistics:
+Here are the key imports to Australia, along with the latest available statistics.

 1. Refined Petroleum